peilingjiang/blog-jpl/content/posts/machine-learning-for-the-arts/two-tales-of-one-city.md

 2. To make the project more understandable for people only understand English or Chinese, I'll try to use Google Translate API to translate the text into one selected language.

-3. Refresh button on each window.
+3. ~~Refresh button on each window.~~

+4. Think about how CharRNN works with languages other than English.
+How does it perform with Chinese training text?

 ## References